 Harold Crowe was born in Calgary in 1919.
 He attended Earl Grey School, Western Canada High School and Mount Royal College and was a druggist apprentice.
 In May 1941, Crowe enlisted in the Royal Canadian Air Force in Calgary, and received his training in camps across Western Canada.
 Crowe graduated as an Air Observer from No. 7 Bombing and Gunnery School in Paulson, Man.
 Flying Officer Crowe was killed on March 12, 1943 at the age of 24 and is commemorated at the Gibraltar Memorial in Gibralter.

 Died Oct.
 3, 1943

-Wing Commander Albin Laut attended Mount Royal in the 1930s before transferring to the University of Saskatchewan, where he earned an engineering degree.
-He subsequently returned to Alberta and enlisted in the Royal Canadian Air Force, eventually serving with the #113 Bomber Reconnaissance Squadron.
-He died on Oct.
-3, 1943 when the Ventura aircraft he was in crashed near Sydney, N.S.
+Albin Laut was born in 1916, the son of Mr. and Mrs. Frank Laut of Crossfield, Alta.
+His father was a well-known rancher and MLA for Banff/Cochrane.
+Laut attended Mount Royal College in the 1930s, then transferred to the University of Saskatchewan where he earned an Engineering Degree in 1938.
+When Laut returned to Alberta, he married and enlisted with the Royal Canadian Air Force.
+Wing Commander Laut died Oct.
+3, 1943 in the crash of Ventura aircraft while serving with the #113 Bomber Reconnaissance Squadron at Sydney, N.S.
 In 1948, Mount Laut, near the headwaters of the Athabasca River, was named in his honour.

 Lieutenant Campbell Stuart Munro